Setting Up a Scene¶

 Optimizing the Memory Usage¶

-When working with Raster images, predominantly being animation levels scanned with OpenToonz, an extensive usage of computer memory may be required during the cleanup, painting and rendering processes.
+When working with Raster images, predominantly being animation levels scanned with OpenToonz or GTS, an extensive usage of computer memory may be required during the cleanup, painting and rendering processes.

 If you are working mainly with vector images, that have been drawn inside OpenToonz, this option should be deactivated, as the reserved memory section would be otherwise unused by the computer.

-The changes set for this option is valid only after OpenToonz is restarted.
+The change set for this option is valid only after OpenToonz is restarted.